 When we’re living in the now, we’re fully present and able to see clearly from a state of wholeness.

-~all photos from freedigitalphotos.net Baby feet by Sura Nualpradid, head by Salvatore Vuono, fast car by M – Pics, meditation pose by markuso, child on beach by quyenlan, door by Danilo Rizzuti
+Images courtesy of freedigitalphotos.net Baby feet by Sura Nualpradid, Head by Salvatore Vuono, Fast car by M – Pics, Meditation pose by markuso, Child on beach by quyenlan, Door by Danilo Rizzuti.